 Brown text located throughout the document provides the template user with instructions and guidance for developing each section.
 The brown text should be deleted before finalizing this document.
-Text highlighted in yellow should be replaced with the information that is relevant to the specific study.
+Text highlighted in yellow should be replaced with the information that is relevant to the specific report.

 This template was developed to assist permittees in meeting the evaluation and reporting requirements defined in the Public Education and Outreach section of the NPDES MS4 permits for specifically the understanding and adoption of a targeted behavior.
-Specifically, Phase I (S5.C.2.a.ii.(e), WWA Phase II (S5.C.11.a.vi), and EWA Phase II (S5.B.1.b).
+Specifically, WWA Phase I (S5.C.11.a.vi), WWA Phase II (S5.C.2.a.ii.(e)), and EWA Phase II (S5.B.1.b).
 Since there are differences in the requirements between permits, sections that do not apply to a specific permit will be noted within the report template.

 The use of this template is not required to meet permit requirements.
 The reporting requirements in the permit were developed to provide the permittee with flexibility regarding the format and what to include for content.
 The basic information Ecology would like included in the report is how they went through Community Based Social Marketing or similar social marketing approach as well as: the water quality problem, target behavior and audience, barriers and benefits of the desired behavior, description of the campaign/strategy and method of implementation, evaluation methods and results, and recommendations for next steps, and strategies.
-Including raw data and other supporting documents (i.e. campaign materials and instruments used to evaluate change) is optional (not required to meet permit requirements) and will noted as such within the template.
+Including raw data and other supporting documents (e.g. campaign materials and instruments used to evaluate change) is optional (not required to meet permit requirements) and will be noted as such within the template.
 However, this information should be identified/described in the report and available upon request.

 Discussion on how this document should be used with the evaluation guidance contained in the training manual.
 References to specific evaluation guidance sections will be noted within the applicable section of this report.